Tutorial

 open Cmdliner

 is a term that evaluates to the result (and effect) of the revolt function.
-This term can be attached to a command:
+This term can be associated to a command:

 and evaluated with Cmdliner.Cmd.eval: